 They’ve been waiting.
 They’ve been remembering.
 They’ve been preparing.
 And now they are expecting.

-Keeping it generic helps us preserve a professional distance.
+Keeping our prayers generic helps us preserve a professional distance.
 Nobody’s personal space is violated.
 Nobody has to expect much from anyone.
 Praying for God’s will to be done in Elizabeth’s life is one thing, but praying that God would put a baby into Elizabeth’s barren womb is quite another.
 The answer—yes or no—is empirically verifiable.
 Everyone’s personal space is violated, God’s, Elizabeth’s, and the one standing in the gap between them trying to build a bridge between heaven and earth.
 Prayer like that has no social boundaries.
 That’s why most of us don’t pray like that.
 We’d rather just agree to live parallel lives and avoid the discomfort that often comes at the intersection.

 God answers prayer.
 God does not answer prayer.
 Both statements are true.